The Art of Client Service: A Review

 The Art of Client Service by Robert Solomon is a wonderfully written instruction manual that can help anyone be more successful in working with clients.
 Serving your clients is the most important aspect in the services business, and this book helps lay a solid foundation.

-Here are my top 5 takeaways:
+Here are our top 5 takeaways:

 Respect what it takes to do creative work.